asearfos/chipper/docs/chipper_manual.md

 in the binary spectrogram having an area greater than the noise threshold.
 So, if two notes very close to one another appear separate and are the same color, they are most likely one note.
 This may be due to the limits of screen resolution.
-If the area of a note is smaller than the Noise Threshold, it will be considered noise appearing white in the spectrogram.
+If the area of a note is less than or equal to the noise threshold, it will be considered noise, appearing white in the spectrogram.
 Noise will not be considered in the analysis calculations.

 You can return to this widget as many times as you wish to visualize the